 Later, we did a fun activity combining context clues, inference, and character traits.
 First, I gave the kids a list of character traits and had them sort them into two categories.
 I didn't care what the two categories were, and the kids came up with some great ones!
 Listening to them discuss which character trait went into which category was fantastic.
 There was some really rich discussion happening!

 Then, I gave each student a card that had a paragraph about a character and one or two blanks in which they needed to fill in an appropriate character trait.
 I was a little nervous about whether or not they could do it, but they totally rocked it!
 I was so impressed with them.
 For kids who needed more help with this, I let them use the list of character traits from earlier.
 Each student read theirs to a side partner, they discussed whether or not the character trait they had chosen fit in the blank, and then they passed their cards two people to the right and the cycle continued.
 It was great practice, and it was great fluency practice, too, since they were reading their cards out loud.
 The kids begged to do this activity again!
-You can grab it at my TpT store HERE, but you can do the sort with any list of character traits!
+You can download these using context clues to infer character traits task cards here, but you can do the sort with any list of character traits!

 We are finishing up this week by talking about character change, and I feel like my students have a great understanding of characters at this point.
-I'm always looking for more ideas though, as we review throughout the year!
+I'm always looking for more ideas to teach character traits and conflict though, as we review throughout the year!